gameboyVito/react-native-ultimate-listview/README.md

-### *What's new in the 1.0.21 ?*
+### *What's new in the 2.0 ?* *(Breaking Changes)*

-- New props to dynamically control your refreshing title
+- Added an advanced version of RefreshView

-- `refreshableTitleWillRefresh`
+- Kept the RefreshControl as a basic version

-- `refreshableTitleInRefreshing`
+- You can switch there two modes by passing props `refreshableMode:'basic' or 'advanced'`

   ​